Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Overhauled validation constraints for reserved slug field.
 * Added validation constraints with quick fixes for required minimum length of ISBN and ISSN fields.
 * Added validation constraint with quick fixes for minimum and maximum image pixels.
+* Added validation constraint for unique values of list items.
 * Several further fixes and improvements for the validation layer.

 ### Generator changes